mayurpatle/S-MART-ReactJs-/README.md

-Step 10.2
+Step   14 :

-Added the  Order Context  and  in the  order   page  when the  users log  in only  then the  his  ordeers arebeing  displayed
+here  i have added the  pagination , filteroption  ,  sortoption tothe products page  all the  logic is in the  product.jsx  file  ..but the thing  is the searh option is not working  .. (!important)

+additional : added the  carousel  in homepage